-- (a) Rewrite this expression so we have a function of ${\cal P}$ in terms of all the other terms. - (b) Write down an expression for how much work is done on a gas that is compressed isotermally from V_i to V_f .
+- (a) Rewrite this expression so we have a function of P in terms of all the other terms. - (b) Write down an expression for how much work is done on a gas that is compressed isotermally from V_i to V_f .
 The answer you write down will simply be in integral form, that you do not have to solve.
 While such equations, are somewhat difficult to solve for analytically, you can actually solve this trivially using python using the techniques you learned earlier in recitation!

-In the new book 12.P.26 a only 12.P.28 (the don't get any ideas problem) 12.P.33
+12.P.26 a only

+12.P.28 (the don't get any ideas problem) 12.P.33